rwaldstein/d3-presidents/README.md

 numbers.
 Let me know any that are not clear and I will attempt to make the code better explain the use

-And can <a href="http://robert.waldste.in/programs/d3-presidents/presidents.html">see it in practice</a>.
+And can <a href="http://robert.waldste.in/programs/d3-presidents/presidents.html" target=_blank>see it in practice</a>.
 # hoped for improvement
 Wasn't happy about needing the up and down arrow - would prefer to do that as HTML constructs.
 Hopefully will improve that in the near future, as time permits.
 Was not